 Flush the pump and condenser with plenty of fresh water.
 Pressure water should be flushed through the inlet side of the water pump.
 In freezing climates Anti-freeze should be pumped through, after flushing, by operating the system for a very brief period.
-Connect a short hose to the suction side of the pump with a funnel to pour antifreeze into the system.
+Connect a short hose to the suction side of the pump to draw from a bucket.
 Run the pump (switch on unit) until antifreeze is pumped through the seawater circuit.
-The pump is not self-priming.
-It must be flooded to pump.
+The pump is not self-priming and may require filling the hose and pump with a funnel.
+DO NOT RUN THE PUMP DRY.
 It is water lubricated.
-DO NOT RUN THE PUMP DRY.